He spent 20 years at SpaceX. Now, he’s making history with its biggest competitor

 But he told CNN he views this mission as one that lives outside the bounds of competition.

 “I think the competition is good in general.
-There should be competition,” Koeningsmann said.
+There should be competition,” Koenigsmann said.
 “It shouldn’t always be as personal as it sometimes is.”

 For her part, Benthaus said she’s thrilled to make this symbolic foray into space for wheelchair users.